 |2005||The public phase of Wayne First: The Campaign for Wayne State University, was launched.
 The Doctor of Physical Therapy degree and the transitional Doctor of Physical Therapy degree programs approved.
 The Graduate Certificate in Environmental Health and Hazardous Materials Control approved.
 Bachelor of Science in Radiology Therapy Technology returns to the college after five-year absence.|

 The Eugene Applebaum College of Pharmacy and Health Sciences is one of 13 colleges and schools of Wayne State University.
-Devoted to educating the modern health care team, the College consists of four departments – Fundamental and Applied Sciences, Health Care Sciences, Pharmacy Practice, and Pharmaceutical Sciences.
+Devoted to educating the modern health care team, the college consists of four departments – Applied Health Sciences, Health Care Sciences, Pharmacy Practice, and Pharmaceutical Sciences.
 It offers more than 25 degrees and certificates through 11 academic programs.
 Each program maintains autonomous admission requirements, curricula, degree requirements and academic procedures.

 The College of Pharmacy was founded in 1924 and stabilized a turbulent history of pharmaceutical education in Detroit, resulting from Civil War veterans deluging the city.
 Although there were hundreds of drugstores in operation, many pharmacists had no technical training beyond apprenticeship.
 Originally part of City College, the three-year pharmacy program was housed in the new Central High School Building, now known as Old Main.